Ferromagnetic Ising Measures on Large Locally Tree-Like Graphs: Introduction

 \section{Introduction}

-The \emph{ferromagnetic Ising model} on a finite undirected graph $G_n= (V_n,E_n)$, is the probability distribution over $\underline{x}= \{x_i : i \in V_n \}$ with $x_i \in \{-1,+1\}$, for some $\be \ge 0$ ({\em inverse temperature} parameter), $B \in \R$ ({\em external magnetic field}), given by
+The \emph{ferromagnetic Ising model} on a finite undirected graph {$\Graph=(V,E)$, is the probability distribution over $\underline{x}= \{x_i : i \in V \}$ with $x_i \in \{-1,+1\}$, for some $\be \ge 0$ ({\em inverse temperature} parameter), $B \in \R$ ({\em external magnetic field}), given by

-where $Z_n( \be ,B)$ is the normalizing constant (also known as \emph{partition function}).
+where $Z_\Graph(\be ,B)$} is the normalizing constant (also known as \emph{partition function}).

-Ising model is a paradigm model in statistical physics \cite{niss}, with much recent interest also in the Ising model on \emph{non-lattice complex networks} (see \cite{newmann}, and the references therein).
-In this paper we focus on sparse graph sequences $\{G_n\}_{n \in \N}$ converging locally weakly to (random) trees (see Definition \ref{dfn:lwc_graph}).
+The Ising model is a paradigm model in statistical physics \cite{niss}, with much recent interest also in the Ising model on \emph{non-lattice complex networks} (see \cite{newmann}, and the references therein).
+In this paper we focus on sparse graph sequences $\{\Graph_n\}_{n \in \N}$ converging locally weakly to (random) trees (see Definition \ref{dfn:lwc_graph}).
 The study of statistical physics models on such graphs is motivated by numerous examples from combinatorics, computer science and statistical inference (c.f. \cite{dembo_montanari_survey, mezard_montanari}).
-The key to such studies is the asymptotics of log partition function, appropriately scaled, as derived for example in \cite{dembo_mont, gerschenfield_montanari, sanctis_guerra}.
-In particular, \cite{dembo_montanari_sun} shows that for any sequence of graphs ({with $V_n$ of size $n$) that converges} locally weakly to random trees, the asymptotic {\em free entropy density} of the ferromagnetic Ising model exists, i.e., {\beq \phi(\be, B) := \lim_{n \ra \infty} \phi_n (\be, B), \eeq where $\phi_n(\be,B):=\f{1}{n} \log Z_n (\be, B)$.} Beyond that, perhaps the most interesting feature of the distribution in (\ref{eq:model_descrip}) is its ``phase transition'' phenomenon.
-Namely, for a wide class of graphs, the Ising measure for large enough $\be$ and $B=0$ decomposes into convex combination of well-separated simple components.
-This has been shown for the complete graph \cite{ellis_newman}, and for grids \cite{aizenman, bodineau, dobrushin_shlosman, georgii_higuchi}.
+The key to such studies is the asymptotics of the log partition function, appropriately scaled, as derived for example in \cite{dembo_mont, gerschenfield_montanari, sanctis_guerra}.
+In particular, \cite{dembo_montanari_sun} shows that for any sequence of graphs {$\Graph_n=(V_n,E_n)$, with $V_n$ of size $n$}, that converges locally weakly to random trees, the asymptotic {\em free entropy density} of the ferromagnetic Ising {models